The syntax of a Racket program is defined by

 A for-syntax sub-form within require imports similarly, but the resulting bindings have a phase level that is one more than the exported phase levels, when exports for the label phase level are still imported at the label phase level.
 More generally, a for-meta sub-form within require imports with the specified phase level shift; if the specified shift is #f, or if for-label is used to import, then all bindings are imported into the label phase level.

 When a begin-for-syntax form is encountered at the top level or module level, bindings are introduced as for define-values and define-syntaxes, but at phase level 1 (i.e., the transformer environment is extended).
-More generally, begin-for-syntax forms can be nested, an each begin-for-syntax shifts its body definition by one phase level.
+More generally, begin-for-syntax forms can be nested, and each begin-for-syntax shifts its body by one phase level.

 When a let-values form is encountered, the body of the let-values form is extended (by creating new syntax objects) with a fresh scope.
 The scope is added to the identifiers themselves, so that the identifiers in binding position are bound-identifier=? to uses in the fully expanded form, and so they are not bound-identifier=? to other identifiers.
 The new bindings are at the phase level at which the let-values form is expanded.